daormar/debasher/doc/design_doc_resident.md

   MiB (fragments of real records, for example 84 bytes of one of 100).
 Hence a new incarnation never appends to an existing segment: it starts a new one.
 A segment is also started when the active one reaches a size limit, and files are created at the first append, so there are no empty segments.
-Nothing rotates when a round captures the state: that would couple the brain thread to the readers to save, at most, one segment of disk.
+Nothing rotates when a round captures the node state: that would couple the brain thread to the readers to save, at most, one segment of disk.
 - **Startup, counters, pruning and cap (decided 2026-09-20).**
   - *Counters.* `next_pos = max(last complete record, processed_upto) + 1`, found by reading only the last
     segment that has a complete record.
 A segment with no complete record (only a torn fragment) is deleted at startup: the next record reuses its position, so a new segment would collide with its name, and the fragment holds nothing.
-  - *Startup order in `run()`:* load the latest checkpoint, `restore_state`, `initialize_runtime`, recover the log, replay the `DATA` records with `pos > processed_upto`, start the threads.
-With no checkpoint the state is the default one and `processed_upto` is 0, so the whole log is replayed.
+  - *Startup order in `run()`:* load the latest checkpoint, `restore_node_state`, `initialize_runtime`, recover the log, replay the `DATA` records with `pos > processed_upto`, start the threads.
+With no checkpoint the node state is the default one and `processed_upto` is 0, so the whole log is replayed.
   - *What replay checks.* It starts at the last segment whose name is at most `processed_upto + 1` and fails loudly if the log starts above `processed_upto + 1`, if the positions from there on are not consecutive, if a segment does not start where the previous one ended, or if a line that ends in a